Vertigo: A Dizzying Diagnosis

 When should I see a doctor for my symptoms?

 IT VARIES.
-The following are examples of when you should DEFINITELY seek medical attention:
+The following are examples of when we should DEFINITELY seek medical attention:

-- Your vertigo symptoms are consistently persistent for an extended period of time (hours)
+- Vertigo symptoms are consistently persistent for an extended period of time (hours)

-- You experience other symptoms, such as: hearing loss, vision changes, or headaches
+- Other symptoms, such as hearing loss, vision changes or headaches

 Is there anything I can do to manage my vertigo symptoms at home?